This is the multi-page printable view of this section. Click here to print.

 /path/to/scan-sbom.sh --project "MyApp" --version "1.0.0" --all --generate-only

-• --generate-only creates files only locally, without uploading them to the portal (recommended until submission).
+• --generate-only creates files only locally, without submitting them (recommended until submission).

 • For the web UI, run ./scan-sbom.sh --ui (the browser opens http://localhost:8080).